 On the flip side, in the event of unforeseen financial catastrophe, a VUL plan allows the policyholder to pay the charges only, thereby keeping the policy in-force.
 Furthermore, as long as there is enough fund value to cover the charges, a VUL policy will not lapse.

 2. Potential higher returns

 Since the underlying assets are linked to stocks and bonds, the returns of the VUL plan may exceed that of other types of insurance policies.
-Since its inception, the average returns for an equity and bond fund are 16.6% and 7.8% respectively* according to the Historical Investment Performance of Investment Funds of Sun Life's Variable Life Insurance Products.
+Since its inception, the average returns for an equity and bond fund are 16.6% and 7.8% respectively* according to the Historical Investment Performance of Investment Funds of Sun Life's Variable Universal Life Insurance Products.
 In contrast, dividends and accumulation rate are now down to just four percent.
 And with present economic conditions, all signs point to even lower rates in the future.

 Although a VUL plan entails higher risk, the higher returns allows the policyholder to realize his goals faster.
 Or better yet, achieve a bigger fund than he initially set out for.

 Just like Rod, a VUL policyholder can access the fund value in case of financial need.
 Unlike in traditional policies, this is treated as a withdrawal rather than a loan.
-Thus, the amount withdrawn does not incur any interest.
+Thus, the amount withdrawn from the VUL fund does not incur any interest.
 Better yet, the amount withdrawn is not deducted from the face amount.
 However, it is highly encouraged that whatever amount was withdrawn be reinvested again so that the policyholder remains on track with his financial goals.

 All told, VULs have helped Filipinos become savers and investors.
 Its flexible premiums, potential for higher returns, and easy access to fund value makes it an attractive financial product.